seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part2-App-Router.md

-# **Part 2 — Understanding the App Router**

-# GreyMatter Journal

-## Part 2 — Understanding the App Router: Why Modern Web Applications Are Not Collections of Pages
+# Part 2 — Understanding the App Router: Why Modern Web Applications Are Not Collections of Pages

-> **Goal of this lesson:** Understand the **Next.js App Router**, learn why folders become routes, discover the roles of `page.tsx` and `layout.tsx`, and develop the mental model that modern web applications are built as **persistent UI trees**, not collections of disconnected pages.
+> **Goal of this lesson:** Build a correct mental model of the **Next.js App Router**: why folders become routes, what `page.tsx` and `layout.tsx` actually represent, and why modern applications are persistent **UI trees** instead of disconnected pages. [dev](https://dev.to/prateekshaweb/nextjs-app-router-for-beginners-pages-layouts-and-navigation-4kd)

----
+***

 # The Biggest Mental Shift in Next.js

-When most developers first learn web development, they are taught to think in terms of **pages**.
+Most developers start web development with a **page‑centric** worldview.

 A website looks like a collection of files: